stackplanet/sourcestack/README.md

 - The project is at an early stage - we're looking for help and feedback.
 - Only tested on Max OSX Catalina so far.
 Linux should be OK but has not been tested yet.
 Windows is not currently supported.

+## Get started: Configure environment

+Run the following command to allow the AWS nodejs SDK to [read config files](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-configured-credential-process.html)

+- `export AWS_SDK_LOAD_CONFIG=1`

+You might want to put this command into your `bash_profile` file or similar, so that the environment is always correctly set up.

-## Get started: Deploy the app to your AWS account
+## Deploy the app to your AWS account

 The instructions below assume that you have an AWS account and an up-to-date installation of nodejs.